ninjaboy/book-exploring-async-basics/src/6_epoll_kqueue_iocp.md

 to understand how everything works, I decided to create an extremely simplified version of an event queue.
 I called it `minimio` since it's greatly inspired by `mio`.

 > I have written about how this works in detail in [Epoll, Kqueue and IOCP explained](https://cfsamsonbooks.gitbook.io/epoll-kqueue-iocp-explained/).
-> In that book we also create the event loop which we will use as the cross platform eventloop in this book.
+> In that book we also create the event loop which we will use as the cross platform event loop in this book.
 You can visit the code at its [Github repository if you're
 > curious](https://github.com/cfsamson/examples-minimio).

 Nevertheless, we'll give each of them a brief introduction here so you know the basics.